conda/ceps/cep-3.md

 [Conda]'s current default dependency solver based on [pycosat] has a number of downsides that led to community efforts writing a faster and more modern solver based on [libsolv].
-The result was the basis for the alternative Conda implementation called [Mamba].
+The result was the basis for the alternative conda implementation called [Mamba].

-The intention of this CEP is to propose an experimental feature for Conda to add support for the solver used in [Mamba], eventually based on the plugin architecture proposed in [CEP 2].
+The intention of this CEP is to propose an experimental feature for conda to add support for the solver used in [Mamba], eventually based on the plugin architecture proposed in [CEP 2].

 ## Motivation